EEE Cooks Home

 We begin by soaking the whole cod fillet in some milk for tenderness and freshness.
 We rinse it, put it in a large resealable plastic bag, add milk, and close the bag.
 We wash up and then put the bag in a bowl and refrigerate for 15 minutes.

 We put our Dutch oven (a deep heavy pot) on the stove and put about an inch and a half of oil in it for frying.
 We turn on the heat to medium-high and put a frying thermometer into the oil.
-We want the oil to reach 365° F to start frying.
+We want the oil to reach 365° to start frying.

 While the fish soaks, we break the graham crackers into smaller pieces and put in the food processor.
 We purée the graham crackers, yielding 2/3 cup.